ActionPL/duckstation_openbios_savestates/SLPS-01070/README.md

 **Description:**

 All characters and secrets unlocked.
 Beast Rave enabled for revamp combo system.
-3 Rounds , Damage level 2 and 60 seconds match.
+3 Rounds, Damage level 2 and 60 seconds match.
 Starts at main menu with "VS" mode highlighted.
-Controller config was set to Bloody Roar 2 Standard .
-Side Step was disabled because Guard Escape exist .
-The button for RAVE activation was disabled because too many broken infinite !
+Controller config was set to Bloody Roar 2 Standard.
+Side step was disabled because Guard Escape exist.
+The button for RAVE activation was disabled because too many broken infinite!